What is your role at Good Vibrations, and what does a “typical” day look like for you?

 Dr. Carol: They have and they haven’t, actually.
 There are so many masturbation-positive people now, who have been affected by sex-positive discourse and the pro-masturbation movement.
 BUT there are also tons of people who are still ashamed or afraid.
 It seems to boil down to two things: the first is the fundamentally conservative “sexual feelings are wrong unless they are shared with your partner”.
 But masturbation is also scorned by sexually active people who feel it’s a second-best form of sex and you *should* always be able to find another human to have sex with.

-Educator Andy: In some ways it’s changed tremendously!
+Educator Andy: In some ways, it’s changed tremendously!
 Just the fact that you and I both have jobs talking about it is amazing!
 But on the other hand, those jobs are needed because we still live in a world that holds so much sex negativity, stigma, and shame.
 That’s why I constantly try to remind myself that even with all the progress we’ve made in society, there’s still so much work to be done.

 How has feminism changed the business of pleasure?

-Educator Andy: When Joani Blank opened the first Good Vibrations in 1977, she did so as a direct response to the lack spaces to access basic sex information and products for women.
-As feminism and our understanding of it as a society has grown, so have we.
+Educator Andy: When Joani Blank opened the first Good Vibrations in 1977, she did so as a direct response to the lack of spaces to access basic sex information and products for women.
+As feminism and our understanding of it as society has grown, so have we.
 Feminism affects everyone for the better and so does sex education, so our vision needs to be inclusive of supporting communities of color, Queer and Trans folks, inclusive of diverse body sizes, folks with disabilities, seniors, et cetera.

 Dr. Carol: It’s helped make women’s actual experience/s–not culturally biased fantasies about them–a focus.
 (And other “not-cis-male” persons’, too.)
 It’s really hard to convey to people who’ve grown up with access to the internet and sex-positive thinking how completely absent the focus on women’s sexual empowerment was.
 I would highly recommend Lynn Comella’s book Vibrator Nation in the context of this question–it’s a history of the rise of the women’s market and feminist entrepreneurial response to it.